-A brief overview of Nag Panchami
+A Brief Overview of Nag Panchami

 Nag Panchami is one of the revered festivals in the Hindu religion dedicated to the worship of nagas or snakes.
 This unique sacred festival is celebrated in India and Nepal on Panchami or the fifth day of the bright half or Shukla Paksha, in (July-August) or the Shravan month.
 This sacred celebration is rich in traditions, mythology and religious observance.
 This article explores the celebration methods, significance, essential places, timing and some remarkable facts regarding this festival.

-The details about Nag Panchami
+The Details About Nag Panchami

-The origin of Nag Panchami
+The Origin of Nag Panchami

 As the name suggests, Nag Panchami is a festival in which people worship the snakes or “Nag”.
 Traced in ancient tradition, this festival is associated with snakes that are considered divine and sacred.
-This festival mainly comes in rainy season and is celebrated to avoid an increased risk of snake bites during this time.
+This festival mainly comes in the rainy season and is celebrated to avoid an increased risk of snake bites during this time.

-Mythological relevance
+Mythological Relevance

 Nag Panchami is the day when Lord Krishna overpowered the serpent Kaliya.
 According to the Mahabharata, the origin of this specific festival is connected to the story of Janamajaya, who performed the Sarpasatra, or snake sacrifice, in vengeance for the death of his father caused by a snake bite.
-Astika, a sage who later stopped this sacrifice and pleaded to show his mercy for serpents on this day.
+Astika, a sage who later stopped this sacrifice, pleaded to show his mercy for serpents on this day.

-Why is Nag Panchami celebrated?
+Why is Nag Panchami Celebrated?

 Nag Panchami is observed to honour the snakes and also seek protection from them, which are linked with both respect and fear in Indian culture.
-It is celebrated to obtain benediction for the well-being of the family, agriculture prosperity, fertility and good rainfall.
-Farmers, in particular, observe it as an auspicious moment, as it coincides with the peak of the monsoon season, which is particularly significant for agriculture.
+It is celebrated to obtain benediction for the well-being of the family, agricultural prosperity, fertility and good rainfall.
+Farmers, in particular, observe it as an auspicious moment, as it coincides with the peak of the monsoon season, which is significant for agriculture.

 This year, Nag Panchami will be celebrated on July 29, 2025.
 Panchami Tithi will start late on July 28 and end on July 30.
 The ideal time of puja muharat shall begin in the early morning at approximately 5:41 AM.

-How is Nag Panchami celebrated?
+How is Nag Panchami Celebrated?

-Worship of snakes
+Worship of Snakes

-Worship of live snakes
+Worship of Live Snakes

 Performing Kajari Songs

-Fasting and rituals
+Fasting and Rituals

-Special puja
+Special Puja

-Where is Nag Panchami celebrated?
+Where is Nag Panchami Celebrated?

 Maharashtra